svilupp/layercode-gym/.github/actions/layercode-gym-test/README.md

         uses: ./.github/actions/layercode-gym-test
         with:
           personas: |
-            [
-              {
-                "background": "You are a 35-year-old small business owner interested in AI", "intent": "Learn about voice AI capabilities and pricing" },
+            - background: You are a 35-year-old small business owner interested in AI
-              {
+              intent: Learn about voice AI capabilities and pricing

-                "background": "You are a technical developer evaluating voice APIs", "intent": "Understand technical integration requirements"
+            - background: You are a technical developer evaluating voice APIs
-              }
-            ]
+              intent: Understand technical integration requirements
           max-turns: 5
           judge-enabled: true
           judge-criteria: |